 For a similar look, check out the CMS Hub theme collection on the Envato marketplace.

 With a name like "Webdesigner Depot," it's no wonder that this design news site is visually appealing.

-What's more, the color scheme, background, and fonts are all consistent — which keeps this blog looking professional, but still distinct from the basic blog templates we might be used to seeing.
+What's more, the color scheme, background, and fonts are all consistent — which keeps this blog looking professional, but still distinct from the basic blog templates you might be used to seeing.

-I mean, just look at that header image.
-The bold colors, the wiring overlay, the gripping pupil and the contrasting text.
+I mean, just look at that header image — bold colors, recognizable gadgets, and contrasting text.
 It absolutely catches the reader's eye — no pun intended.

 8. Brit + Co